cekit/cekit/docs/repository_management.rst

 Defining repositories in container images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You should use :ref:`Plain<repo_plain>` repository definition for every repository as this will work easily on Red Hat subscribed host and will assume everyone one can rebuild are RHEL based images.
+You should use :ref:`Plain<repo_plain>` repository definition for every repository as this will work easily on Red Hat subscribed host and will assume everyone can rebuild are RHEL based images.

 *Example:* Define Software Collections repository